 Sometimes this can be short-lived, if they have fallen out with a friend for example.
 But sometimes it can become a regular and longer-term difficulty.
-If that’s the case, it’s often caused by an emotional or mental health need and it’s called Emotionally Based School Non-Attendance (EBSNA).
-You might hear it called emotionally-based school avoidance or absence (EBSA) too.
+If that’s the case, it’s often caused by an emotional or mental health need and it’s called Emotionally Based School Avoidance or Non-Attendance (EBSA or EBSNA).

 There are many reasons why a child may not be going into lessons or going to school.
 These can include difficulties with the curriculum and school work, or problems getting to school because of transport or caring responsibilities.
 Emotionally based school non-attendance (EBSNA) is a term that’s used to describe children who are struggling to go to school, or to stay in school or lessons, because of an emotional need.